ibowditch/userdocs/_build/html/_sources/background.md.txt

 It started with capturing attendance records, then grew to include reporting, scheduling, and various other odds and ends.

-My background both as a software engineer (in a past life) and as a former Deputy Captain, came in handy, but there was still a big learning curve, and I continue to improve the application as the technology evolves, and as I find better ways of doing things.
+My background both as a professional software engineer (in a past life) and as a former Deputy Captain, came in handy, but there was still a big learning curve, and I continue to improve the application as the technology evolves, and as I find better ways of doing things.

 The system first went live in November 2018, and has been running (almost) continuously since then, including through the major fires of 2019-2020.